Thomas

 To see in what death-vaults their memories sleep,

-song sung, on visiting the infant school of the Limerick Union, of which
+hearing that song sung, on visiting the infant school of the Limerick Union, of

 And the sere trees sigh, as the branches wave,